anyaevostinar/anyaevostinar.github.io/classes/201-f21/java_scavenger.md

 c.
 [Mount the COURSES drive](https://wiki.carleton.edu/pages/viewpage.action?spaceKey=carl&title=CS+111+and+201+workflow+in+CS+labs) and move your project into your STUWORK folder so that you don't lose it. **If you don't do this, everything you write will disappear when you log out!!!!**

 d.
-Open the folder in Visual Studio Code and make a new file "ReferenceSheet.java".
+Open the folder in Visual Studio Code and make a new file `ReferenceSheet.java`.
 Be sure to save it to your STUWORK folder so you don't lose it!

 ## Exercise 1
 The files in ``Comparing Python and Java'' contain programs in both Python and Java that do the same things and these will be a valuable resource in figuring out how to do things in Java.